The engine that powers sustainable organisations

-Similar to the energy industry, chemicals - especially petrochemicals - are dependent on fossil fuels and GHG-intensive materials, so it plays a key role in the realisation of a climate-neutral EU by the year 2050 target.
-Transition planning is one of the biggest challenges facing the chemicals industry and their transition pathway hinges on the ability to produce safe and sustainable chemicals that can continue to serve a vital purpose in the functioning of every part of the economy.
+Similar to the energy industry, chemicals - especially petrochemicals - are dependent on fossil fuels and GHG-intensive materials.
+They, therefore, play a key role in the realisation of a climate-neutral EU by the year 2050 target.
+Transition planning is one of the biggest challenges facing the chemicals industry.
+The transition pathway hinges on the ability to produce safe, sustainable and purposeful chemicals.

 Take the time to develop expertise in the water-related issues surrounding your business.
-These issues can be highly technical and specific to different locations, so more context and understanding of the multi-dimensional parameters surrounding water risk can improve reporting accuracy and clarity while demonstrating that your business is fully aware of its material risks.
+These issues can be highly technical and specific to different locations.
+More context and understanding of the multi-dimensional parameters surrounding water risk can improve reporting accuracy and clarity while demonstrating that your business is fully aware of its material risks.

 ESG reporting frameworks that include water as a material topic such as CDP’s water questionnaire are a good place to start.
-These often recommend reporting on various water-related indicators beyond the obvious consumption metrics, but are by no means as comprehensive as water reporting could be.
+These often recommend reporting on various water-related indicators beyond the obvious consumption metrics.
+Still, they are by no means as comprehensive as water reporting could be.
 As water footprint sustainability assessments or frameworks for the chemicals industry are being developed, companies can use these existing frameworks to develop their reporting approach to water.